skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 >   him, not destroy him.
 >
 > * He's a Lich, so if he's defeated he will simply rise again the
->   next day, at the location of his Pylactery. (the Orb Skeeve has)
+>   next day, at the location of his phylactery. (the Orb Skeeve has)
 >   The only way to keep a Lich from rising again is to destroy his
 >   Phylactery, but this one is trapped in such a way that it will
 >   kill almost everyone within 100 miles if it's destroyed.